CenterForOpenScience/ember-osf-preprints/README.md

 * `bower install`

 ## Running / Development
-Currently we are running our application using test.osf.io as the backend:
-* `BACKEND=test ember server`
+For local development, this is designed to run alongside (and from within) the flask application for osf.io.

+1. Define the same route in the flask application (`routes.py`) and the ember application (`router.js`).
+2. Build the assets from a location that the flask application can serve, using the following command (adjusted for your own local directory structure):
+ `ember build --output-path ../osf.io/website/static/public/ember-preprints/ --watch`
-* Visit your app at [http://localhost:4200](http://localhost:4200).
+3. Visit your app at http://localhost:5000/preprints/

 ### Code Generators